ma16/rpio/cc/Rpi/Pwm.md

 1   0   0    0    0    0    0    0    0    0        0       20
 2   0   1    0    1    0    0    0    1    1        0       20
 ```

+Observe: The transmission is continued (STA=1) when the RPTL is set and stopped (STA=0) again if reset.

 ## Errata